Raivis80/First-Milestone-Project/README.md

     -webkit-background-clip: text;
     background-clip: text;
     }

+- *Mozila maximum width CSS Property*

+    <abbr>width:-moz-max-content;

 ### **Fixed Bugs and Issues**
- - Boostrap NavBar clors and layout was redesigned and most of the bootstrap NawBar components was replaced in order to customize colors, make drop-down menu custom width and meny to be on the right side.
-Bootstrap toggle hamburger bars menu was rebuild to match website colors using font awesome "bars" icon.
+ - Boostrap NavBar was redesigned and most of the bootstrap components was replaced in order to customize colors, make custom drop-down menu width and to be on the right hend side.
+Bootstrap toggle hamburger, bars menu was rebuild to match website colors using font awesome "bars" icon.
  - Firefox browser CSS property "width: fit-content;" interpreting.
 Solution Was fount [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) was to use CSS properties "width:-moz-max-content;"
  - Issues with content overflow on the right hand side on mobile devices, using Chrome DevTools I was able to locate the Issues, mostly there was issues with bootstrap grid system paddings.
 Using CSS Property "padding: 0;" resolved most of them.